Practise what markers can see.

 Short drills only: openings, conclusions, punctuation, and vocabulary swaps.
 Preserve confidence.

-Keep the loop simple: one draft, one clear next move, then a stronger rewrite with less guesswork.
+Keep the loop simple: one draft, one clear next move, then a stronger rewrite that families and educators can all follow.